laakkti/oma-app/wp-content/plugins/advanced-iframe/readme.txt

 - New: New help section postMessage comunication vs. iframe
 - Fix: The reserved words link in URL forward parameters is now working
 - Fix: add a ; automatically after the style to avoid configuration errors

-= 7.4.3 =
-- Fix: iframe_redirect_url was brocken in 7.4.2 because of a missing ).

-= 7.3.3 =
-- New: Support for Wordpress 4.7.4

-= 7.3.2 =
-- New: Support for Wordpress 4.7.3
-- Fix: Edit/view of files in the custom folder was not working anymore because of a WP change.
-Now this works again.
-The editor shows (inactive) as this files are in a folder with no active plugin directly.

-= 7.3.1 =
-- New: Support for Wordpress 4.7

 = 7.3 =
 - New: The external workaround postMessage solution is now using a json structure to transfer the data.
 This is needed to enable the next feature